Antonymous1337/roadmap.sh_projects/001. Single Page CV/README.md

 # HTML-Only Single Page CV

-A simple HTML-Only Single Page CV based on the project description in roadmap.sh. https://roadmap.sh/projects/single-page-cv
+A simple HTML-Only Single Page CV based on the project description in <a href="https://roadmap.sh/projects/single-page-cv">roadmap.sh</a>.

 The requirements are as follows:
 - Make the website look like a provided image